11 Best And Easy Ways To Flush Your Kidneys Naturally

 How do doctors flush your kidneys?

-Doctors may use diuretics to flush out the kidneys and remove toxin buildup.
+Doctors may use diureticsi XWater pills that help remove sodium and water from the body through the kidneys and increase urine production. to flush out the kidneys and remove toxin buildup.

 Can kidneys repair themselves?